tguelcan/zowwu/README.md

 loader({
   entry: 'api', // default api folder
-  debug: false, // default true - it shows you the generated routes on load
+  debug: true, // default false - it shows you the generated routes on load
   pluginPath: 'plugins' // default plugins
 }).then(app => // return the polkajs instance